-In summary, administration of cerium to rodents caused lipid deposition, mitochondrial damage, and invaginations of the nuclear membrane in hepatocytes, as well as adverse morphological effects in the liver, characterized by fatty liver, fatty degeneration, and necrosis.
-In addition, histologic effects included lymphocytic infiltration, hepatocyte hypertrophy, cytoplasmic vacuolation, and stumpy Kupffer cells.
-Arvela and Karki (1971) suggested that liver toxicity may result indirectly from induction of CYP2A5 and COH.
+In summary, administration of cerium to rodents caused lipid deposition, mitochondrial damage, and invaginations of the nuclear membrane in hepatocytes, as well as morphological

+- 1 changes in the liver, characterized by fatty liver, fatty degeneration, and necrosis.
+In addition, - 2 histologic effects included lymphocytic infiltration, hepatocyte hypertrophy, cytoplasmic - 3 vacuolation, and stumpy Kupffer cells.
+Arvela and Karki (1971) suggested that liver toxicity - 4 may result indirectly from induction of CYP2A5 and COH.